matteo-hertel/FPTalk/README.md

 ## Copyright

-I'm a big fan of Open Source and what it stands for, therefore the content of this talk is released under the MIT license with the two following exceptions:
+I'm a big fan of Open Source and what it stands for, therefore the content of this talk is released under the Apache 2.0 license with the two following exceptions:

 - Skyscanner logo/brand/copy
 - Codemotion logo/brand/cop